streetwriters/notesnook/docs/help/contents/backup-and-restore-notes-in-notesnook.md

 ---
 title: Backup and restore
-description: Notesnook allows you to backup all your notes data to a single backup file.
-Learn how you can backup your notes and restore them.
+pageTitle: How do I back up and restore my notes in Notesnook?
+description: Create an encrypted backup of everything in Notesnook, turn on automatic backups, and restore a backup without losing the work you have done since.
+keywords:
+  - notesnook backup
+  - backup notes app
+  - restore notesnook backup
+  - notesnook automatic backups
+  - nnbackupz file
+schema: howto
 ---

-# Backup your notes
+# How do I back up and restore my notes?

-It is always a good practice to take regular backups of your data so you can easily recover your data in case of data corruption or losing access to your account.
+Taking regular backups means you can recover your notes if your data is corrupted or you lose access to your account.
 All backups are stored locally encrypted (unless you turn off backup encryption) on your device.

 ::: danger Store your password & recovery key safely Since all your data is end-to-end encrypted, we have no way to restore your account data if you forget your account password and lose your account recovery key.
 That's why we recommend that you store your password & recovery key in a password manager or some other safe place.